Markap77/Capstone-3/README.md

 # Deep Learning Using BERT
 ## Springboard Capstone 3 Project
 #### Segments:
-- [Capstone 3 Report][PlDb]  - A pdf document containing the problem statement, and the
+- [Capstone 3 Report][PlDb]  - A pdf document containing the problem statement
 - [Capstone 3 slides][PlGh] - Google slides for presentation.
 Alone, does not provide much context but instead provides visuals
 - [Capstone 3 Final][PlGd] - Python code implemented in this deep learning project
 - [Capstone 3 Model Metrics][PlOd] - Excel sheet containing the results of the models